-Depending on the size of your home—and the number on your guest list—it’s important to consider factors like catering, landscape design, ceremony setup, and decor.
-For example, for larger homes built with a significant number of hosting rooms, the need for an outdoor tent might not be as necessary, whereas for a more intimate setting, the use of a backyard tent might prove useful for added space.
+Depending on the size of your home—and that of your guest list—it’s important to consider factors like catering, landscape design, ceremony setup, and décor.
+For example, for larger homes built with a significant number of hosting rooms, the need for an outdoor tent might not be as necessary, whereas, for a more intimate setting, the use of a backyard tent might prove useful for added space.
 Finding the balance between wanting to highlight the unique features of your humble abode and adapting the space to your unique aesthetic is something that some of the industry’s best planners, photographers, florists, and caterers have mastered.
-We reached out to these masters of all-things wedding and gained some insight for throwing our own private home bash.
-They gave their best advice for throwing a successful (and seamless) private home wedding, so here are 17 tips for hosting your wedding at home.
+We reached out to these masters of all-things wedding to gain some insight on throwing the perfect private home bash.
+Armed with their best advice, here are 17 tips for hosting your own successful (and seamless) private wedding at home.

 Sherry Spencer, partner at Southern Blooms, looked to the landscape of the bride's garden for inspiration in creating the ceremony’s stunning floral altar.
 “It was a very beautiful classic Virginia garden, very private and intimate,” says Spencer.
 "We used local magnolia greenery and hydrangea, along with pepper berries, to create arrangements and an arch that evoked the season, as well as fit naturally with the setting.”